 Emerald Cove gets its name from the brilliant, greenish hues that light up the water when the sun’s at just the right angle.
 It was one of the most elusive natural wonders on my Arizona Bucket List.
+Keep reading for tips on how you can bag this gem of an experience.

 Once I added Emerald Cove to my bucket list, it took me a few years to get there.
 Why did it take so long?
 Location.
 It’s about a 4-hour drive from my home in Phoenix, then a 2-mile paddle upstream – hardly a daytrip.